-UnLtd ('we', 'us'), the Foundation for Social Entrepreneurs, finds funds and supports social entrepreneurs to start their business or grow their impact.
-We are a charity foundation, registered number 1090393.
+UnLtd ('we', 'us'), the Foundation for Social Entrepreneurs, finds funds and supports social entrepreneurs to start their business or grow their impact

 A data controller is the individual or legal person who controls and is responsible to keep and use personal data in paper or electronic files.
 UnLtd is the data controller as defined by relevant data protection laws and regulations.

-If you make an application for an UnLtd Award, we’ll ask for a more detailed range of information about you.
-In both cases we need to know who you are, and we need to be able to get in touch with you, as well as having sufficient information to make the assessment.
+We'll ask for a detailed range of information about you for the purposes of administration.
+We'll need to know who you are, and we need to be able to get in touch with you, as well as having sufficient information to make the assessment.
 If you are given an award, we will also need financial information in order to fulfil contractual requirements.
-We keep this data on our CRM systems, Microsoft Dynamics 365 and thankQ.
+We store this data on our CRM system, Microsoft Dynamics 365.